 Simplicity is a common theme in Shadow of the Colossus; which, in my opinion, can work remarkably well if it doesn’t impede the players investment in the experience.
-The premise for the game is straightforward in that Wander, the main protagonist, has entered the “Forbidden Land”, on the back of his horse Agro, with a stolen ancient sword in hand, as well as the lifeless corpse of the maiden Mono; presumed to a love interest, though, never stated directly.
-Wander has come to the Shrine of Worship to seek the help of a powerful being named “Dormin” who can supposively return Mono’s soul to her body.
-The entity is willing, but only on the condition that he first seeks out and defeats 16 giant beings known as “Colossi” who roam the land.
+The premise for the game is straightforward in that Wander, the main protagonist, has entered the “Forbidden Land” on the back of his horse Agro with a stolen ancient sword in hand, as well as the lifeless corpse of the maiden Mono; presumed to a love interest, though never stated directly.
+Wander has come to the Shrine of Worship to seek the help of a powerful being named “Dormin” who can supposedly return Mono’s soul to her body.
+The entity is willing, but only on the condition that he first seeks out and defeats 16 giant beings known as “colossi” who roam the land.
 However, there will also be a great price to pay if he’s to revive Mono.

-While the game itself is nearly always focused on hunting down the Colossi, opposed to almost any direct narrative; the experience is consistently driven through an incredible amount of environmental narrative.
-The landscape is vast and varied, and the battles with the Colossi are epic; with each new area and monster portraying its own unique story to the player without the need for words.
-To a degree, this approach reminded me of newer games such as Dark Souls; for which I wonder if it was an inspiration.
-It’s interesting to note that as the player takes out each Colossus, there is this heart-wreching music that plays as you land the final blow and the giant falls to the ground, lifeless; almost implying that you’ve done a terrible thing.
+While the game itself is nearly always focused on hunting down the colossi as opposed to almost any direct narrative, the experience is consistently driven through an incredible amount of environmental storytelling.
+The landscape is vast and varied, and the battles with the colossi are epic, with each new area and monster portraying its own unique story to the player without the need for words.
+To a degree, this approach reminded me of newer games such as Dark Souls – for which I wonder if it was an inspiration.
+It’s interesting to note that as the player takes out each colossus, there is this heart-wreching music that plays as you land the final blow and the giant falls to the ground, lifeless; almost implying that you’ve done a terrible thing.
 There are many subtle hints at a bigger picture throughout, but rest assured, there is enough direct narrative towards the end to quench your suspicion and conclude the game in a strong way.
 The concept might be simple, but it’s also powerful, and there are several moments that pack an emotional wallop.

-Shadow of the Colossus was an innovative game for its time, and one which has notably been emulated by other great games such as Castlevania: The Lords of Shadow and Dragon’s Dogma.
+Shadow of the Colossus was an innovative game for its time, and one which has notably been emulated by other contemporary games such as Castlevania: The Lords of Shadow and Dragon’s Dogma.
 The special thing about the design of this particular game is that the world is entirely devoid of all civilisation.
-It is just the player, Agro (the horse), and the Colossi who populate the land, so there are very little distractions while you play.
-Basically, it is split into two primary activities, the first of which is hunting the Colossus, which is done with the ancient sword which will point the way when standing in direct sunlight.
+It is just the player, Agro (the horse), and the colossi who populate the land, so there are very little distractions while you play.
+Basically, it’s split into two primary activities, the first of which is hunting the colossi, which is done with the ancient sword which will point the way when standing in direct sunlight.
 Again, it sounds simple, but the terrain is tricky, and will often provide as much of a challenge as the encounters themselves.
-The second activity is the battle with the giants, which grows progressively difficult with time, but always relies on brains over brawn and a healthy combination of puzzle solving and platforming.
+The second activity is the battle with the giants, which grows progressively difficult with time, but always relies on brains over brawn and a healthy combination of puzzle-solving and platforming.

 On the other hand, there were a lot of revolutionary gameplay ideas which would set the standard for years to come.
 From shooting arrows while riding on horseback to a climbing mechanic that allows you to scale the largest foes as they try to fling you around, it all works together in unison to create a tightly crafted action adventure experience.
 It’s also one of the best examples of a truly open world from an era where many games could only dream of achieving its scope.
 You don’t have the ability to level up or gain new equipment like with other notable adventure titles such as Zelda, but your grip meter will grow larger for every Colossus you manage to defeat.
 Throughout the game, and with each new challenge, you will slowly be called upon to use and master the various quirks and smaller mechanics in combat that otherwise could have gone wasted.
 It’s a joy to play, even if it’s now starting to show a few signs of age.